 archive_command = 'test ! -f /var/lib/pgsql/backup_in_progress || (test ! -f /var/lib/pgsql/archive/%f && cp %p /var/lib/pgsql/archive/%f)'

 This command will perform archiving when /var/lib/pgsql/backup_in_progress exists, and otherwise silently return zero exit status (allowing PostgreSQL to recycle the unwanted WAL file).

 With this preparation, a backup can be taken using a script like the following:

 touch /var/lib/pgsql/backup_in_progress psql -c "select pg_start_backup('hot_backup');" tar -cf /var/lib/pgsql/backup.tar /var/lib/pgsql/data/ psql -c "select pg_stop_backup();" rm /var/lib/pgsql/backup_in_progress tar -rf /var/lib/pgsql/backup.tar /var/lib/pgsql/archive/

 The switch file /var/lib/pgsql/backup_in_progress is created first, enabling archiving of completed WAL files to occur.
 After the backup the switch file is removed.
 Archived WAL files are then added to the backup so that both base backup and all required WAL files are part of the same tar file.
 Please remember to add error handling to your backup scripts.

-If archive storage size is a concern, use pg_compresslog, http://pglesslog.projects.postgresql.org, to remove unnecessary full_page_writes and trailing space from the WAL files.
-You can then use gzip to further compress the output of pg_compresslog:
+If archive storage size is a concern, you can use gzip to compress the archive files:

-You will then need to use gunzip and pg_decompresslog during recovery:
+You will then need to use gunzip during recovery:

 Many people choose to use scripts to define their archive_command, so that their postgresql.conf entry looks very simple: